JonathanWilbur/mueller-report/volume1.md

 ###### Ii.
 Political Consulting Work

-through Deripaska, Manafort was introduced to Rinat Akhmetov, a Ukrainian oligarch who hired Manafort as apolitical consultant.
+Through Deripaska, Manafort was introduced to Rinat Akhmetov, a Ukrainian oligarch who hired Manafort as apolitical consultant.
 852 In 2005, Akhmetov hired Manafort to engage in political work supporting the Party of regions, 853 apolitical party in Ukraine that was generally understood to align with Russia.
 Manafort assisted the Party of regions in regaining power, and